caiomarte/go/tutorials/30doec/d1/README.md

 ![switch case statement](../../../images/30doec/d1/d1-s5.png)

 In the first iteration, when `i = 0`, we'll scan an integer which we'll need to store in a variable.
-Since we'll summ the input to the pre-initialized `var i uint64`, it's safe to assume our variable must be of type `uint64` too.
+Since we'll sum the input to the pre-initialized `var i uint64`, it's safe to assume our variable must be of type `uint64` too.

 We also need it to be accessible in the whole `func main()` scope, since we'll read it from the _inside_ of the `for` loop and output it from the _outside_ of the `for` loop.

-Notice that I'm using the name convention to name our variable which will store the integer value as `iV`.
+Notice that I'm using the name convention to name the variable in which we'll store the integer value as `iV`.

 ![uint64 variable](../../../images/30doec/d1/d1-s6.png)

-Back to the `for` loop, we can now store the input from the first iteration (`i = 0`) in our `iV`variable.
+Back to the `for` loop, we can now store the input from the first iteration (`i = 0`) in our `iV` variable.
 To do so, we need `bufio`'s `Text()`.

 ![first input raw](../../../images/30doec/d1/d1-s7.png)